Special Relationship: Criminal law

 In 2003, the United States pressed the United Kingdom to agree to an extradition treaty, which proponents argued, allowed for equal extradition requirements between the two countries.
 Critics argued that the UK was obligated to make a strong prima facie case to US courts before extradition would be granted but that extradition from the United Kingdom to the United States was only a matter of administrative decision, without prima facie evidence.
 That had been implemented as an antiterrorist measure in the wake of 11 September 2001 attacks.
 Very soon, however, it was being used by the United States to extradite and prosecute a number of high-profile London businessmen (like the NatWest Three and Ian Norris) on fraud charges.
 Contrasts have been drawn with the Americans' harboring of Provisional IRA volunteers in the 1970s to the 1990s and repeated refusals to extradite them to Britain.
-The Death of Harry Dunn who was killed by the wife of a USA CIA officer on the 27th of August 2019 also caused criticism of the extradition treaty after Anne Sacoolas, the defendant, repatriated to the US and claimed diplomatic immunity against charges.
+The Death of Harry Dunn who was killed by the wife of a USA CIA officer on 27 August 2019 also caused criticism of the extradition treaty after Anne Sacoolas, the defendant, repatriated to the US and claimed diplomatic immunity against charges.

 On 30 September 2006, the US Senate unanimously ratified the 2003 treaty.
 Ratification had been slowed by complaints from some Irish-American groups that the treaty would create new legal jeopardy for US citizens who opposed British policy in Northern Ireland.
 The Spectator condemned the three-year delay as 'an appalling breach in a long-treasured relationship'.

 The United States also refused to accede to another priority of the Blair government, the treaty setting up the International Criminal Court.